mu-semtech/mu-ruby-template/README.md

 Template for running Sinatra microservices

 ## Using the template
-Put your entrypoint in `web.rb`.
-You can use the Gemfile as you would expect.

 Extend the `semtech/mu-sinatra-template` and set a maintainer.
 That's it.

+Configure your entrypoint through the environment variable `APP_ENTRYPOINT` (default: `web.rb`).
+You can use the Gemfile as you would expect.

 ## Example Dockerfile